Gandlfer/LoLAnni_8.8_CodeShareEvent/README.md

 * Examples can be refered in the original captures folder.
 It should be replaced by your own captures.
 This is because different PC has different pixels so its hard to get a precise image search to compare to

 # How to run
-* Install Python 3 from https://www.python.org/downloads/ or the Windows Store
+* Install Python 3 from https://www.python.org/downloads/ or the Windows Store.
+(When installing python, remember to tick "Add Python to PATH")
 * I am using Visual Studio Code https://code.visualstudio.com/ as my IDE (You may select any IDE of your choice), remember to run it as Administrator
 * In IDE Terminal, run 'pip install -r install.txt' to install required libraries